klekomtsev/text_classification_and_similarity/README.md

 Dataset contains 5000 first names.

 Approach:

-Naive Bayes on the last, last two and first character in each name.
+- Apply Naive Bayes classifier in the last letter, last two letters, and the first letter of the names.

-SVM applied on the dataset with tfidf vectorization.
-Multilayer perceptron on the dataset with tfidf vectorization.
+- Use term-frequency times inverse document-frequency (tfidf) vectorization with 2-gram and 3-gram sequences to cerate features for SVM classifier and multilayer perceptron classifier.

-Recurrent neural network with LSTM layers, dropout layers and dense layers.
+- Use simple integer encoding and apply a recurrent neural network with one and multiple long short-term memory (LSTM) layers and dropout layers.